 Flooding Around the World

 Average global sea level has risen about 17 cm since 1900 with considerable variability from place to place.
-The average global rate of sea level rise is about 3 mm per year, but in parts of the western Pacific, this rate is closer to 1cm per year.
-New techniques enable extremely precise measurements of sea level and this has allowed geoscientists to determine the vulnerability of different places to future sea level rise.
-As we have observed in module two the large ice sheets of the world are melting at rapid rates.
-In fact the Intergovernmental Panel on Climate Change predicts that sea level will rise by up to an additional 0.6 m by the year 2100 (see adjacent plot), although a great deal of uncertainty is associated with the unpredictability of ice sheet behavior combined with different emissions scenarios and warming trends.
+The average global rate of sea level rise is about 3 mm per year, but in parts of the western Pacific, this rate is closer to 1 cm per year.
+New techniques enable extremely precise measurements of sea level, and this has allowed geoscientists to determine the vulnerability of different places to future sea level rise.
+As we have observed in Module 2, the large ice sheets of the world are melting at rapid rates.
+In fact, the Intergovernmental Panel on Climate Change predicts that sea level will rise by up to an additional 0.6 m by the year 2100 (see adjacent plot), although a great deal of uncertainty is associated with the unpredictability of ice sheet behavior combined with different emissions scenarios and warming trends.

 The stakes are huge.
-Recent data suggests that melting of the Greenland Ice sheet is accelerating.
-Imagine the consequences of this process should it continue in decades to come.
+Recent data suggests that the melting of the Greenland Ice sheet is accelerating.
+Imagine the consequences of this process should it continue for decades to come.
 Just one number should make the point clearly.
-A seawall which is being discussed to protect New York City and parts of New Jersey from future Sandy's will cost about $23 billion.
-Imagine what is would cost to protect Boston, Philadelphia, Washington DC, Miami, Houston, Los Angeles and San Francisco!
+A seawall which is being discussed to protect New York City and parts of New Jersey from future Sandys will cost about $23 billion.
+Imagine what it would cost to protect Boston, Philadelphia, Washington DC, Miami, Houston, Los Angeles, and San Francisco!